 ON THE FLOOR

-Sunna Ardal Rosengren is a singer, author, composer, performer and visual artist based in Stockholm.
+Sunna Ardal Rosengren is a singer, writer, composer, performer and visual artist based in Stockholm.
 She created the pop duo SUN together with Yoann Durant (soul, rap and electronic).
 SUN performed at the Venice Biennale, Banlieues Bleues Festival in Paris, ccap studio and Svarta Huset in Stockholm, P.A.R.T.S in Brussels, Backhouse Gallery in LA.
 She was invited by Anne Imhof as a guest teacher at the School of Fine Arts in Munich.
 She curated the Music Week during Summer University at PAF (Performing Arts Forum).
-Sunna Ardal directs and performs in her own music videos, as well as performing in other artist’s videos (Elliphant, Oxmo Puccino).
+Sunna directs and performs in her own music videos, as well as performing in other artist’s videos (Elliphant, Oxmo Puccino).
 She performed and sang in “Sadness Extended” choreographed by Cristina Caprioli/ccap.

 Darío Barreto Damas is a dancer and interpreter.
 He started dancing naked in front of the mirror at the age of 3.
 During his education and the development of his own work he’s been moving around from Tenerife to Barcelona and Stockholm.
 Darío joined the ccap production A Line_up in 2017, working for the first time with Cristina Caprioli.
 He has studied at Institut del Teatre and DOCH and has worked for and with the Cullberg Ballet.

 Linda Blomqvist is a choreographer and dancer.
 Her work aims to expand the notion of choreography with a focus on alternative modes of production, process and practice from a speculative viewpoint taking various forms and expressions oscillating between stage performances, curating and publishing.
 Linda studied dance at The Royal Swedish Ballet School 1995-2004 and at P.A.R.T.S 2008-2010.
-She has been working together with Anne Teresa De Keersmaeker, Mårten Spångberg, Alexandra Pirici, TG Stan and Cristina Rizzo to name a few.
+She has been working with Anne Teresa De Keersmaeker, Mårten Spångberg, Alexandra Pirici, TG Stan and Cristina Rizzo, to name a few.

-Louise Dahl is working within the field of dance and choreography, with Stockholm as her base.
+Louise Dahl is working within the field of dance and choreography.
 She is active as a performer in various productions and tours internationally.
 Louise has worked with choreographers such as Mårten Spångberg, Cristina Caprioli/ccap, Margrét Sara Guðjónsdóttir, Mette Ingvartsen and Mirko Guido.
-She completed her studies ad DOCH in the context of the BA program Contemporary Dance and Performance.
+She completed her studies at DOCH in the context of the BA program Contemporary Dance and Performance.

 Yoann Durant is a composer and improviser with a Master’s degree from the jazz and improvised music class of the Conservatoire National Supérieur de Musique et de Danse de Paris.
 He also studied contemporary music and Northern Indian music.
-Yoann Durant plays saxophones _soprano & alto_, custom-built washing-machine tube and garden hose, acoustic and electrified.
+Yoann plays saxophones _soprano & alto_, custom-built washing-machine tube and garden hose, acoustic and electrified.
 He practices a double reading of sound in his compositions and has developed a singular language based on a certain scarcity of the air circulation through the instruments and throughout the space.
 Captured by wide-opened static microphones, breath and sound take on multiple textures ranging from the precision of minimal electronic to the power of concrete harsh noise.
 He has toured in Australia, USA, Canada, Panama, Iceland, Norway, Sweden, Germany, UK, France, Switzerland, Denmark, Finland, The Netherlands, Italy and Spain.
 Since 2014 collaborating with Cristina Caprioli/ccap.

 Johan Jönson is a Swedish poet and author since fall 2011 a ccap collaborator in the production The Piece.
 Recent publications; “mot. vidare. mot.”
 (Bonniers 2014), med.bort.in (2012), Livdikt (2010), Restaktivitet (2007), Collobert Orbital (2006), Monomtrl (2005).
 His book Efter Arbetschema (2008) earned a nomination for the Nordic Council Literature Prize in 2009 and received the Annual Literature Prize from Aftonbladet in 2008.
 Livdikt was nominated for the August price 2010.
 He has also written several plays for the touring theatre group Teatermaskinen, which include Zoembient (2010), Logosfält (2005) and the trilogy gränsmaterial ww4, extasy +/- noll and woyzeckmaskinen (1999-2003).